You are currently viewing Being a Good Investor

 “I can calculate the motion of heavenly bodies, but not the madness of men.” — Isaac Newton

-Similarly, Miyamoto Musashi, who is a legendary Japanese swordsman who mastered the art of controlling his temperament, won over 60 consecutive duels to the death.
-He emphasized the significance of staying calm while the opponent was consumed by emotion.
-His victories were not only his skills, but also his ability to maintain clarity and control over his emotions while being under pressure.
+Although it’s not related to investing, the story of Miyamoto Musashi will offer a valuable insight into discipline and emotional control.
+He was a legendary Japanese swordsman who mastered controlling his temperament.
+For example, he won over 60 consecutive duels to the death and emphasized heavily in his literature about the significance of staying calm while the opponent was consumed by emotion.
+His victories came not only with his skills, but also his ability to maintain clarity over his emotions while being under immense pressure.
+Therefore, this skill applies to investing as it’s an extremely high-stakes environment.
+Emotional discipline is often the difference between success and failure in the market.
+Reacting impulsively to market volatility and acting on clouded judgment can lead to financial setbacks.

-Therefore, our investment philosophy is built around this foundational belief of the market and requires understanding both the analytics as well as the nature of human behaviour.
+Therefore, being a good investor means having this foundational belief in the market, which requires understanding both the analytics as well as the nature of human behaviour.